 Amber Ponton: PA to Rob Hopkins

-Amber joined us in April 2011 as PA to Rob Hopkins and Volunteers Manager.
-In a previous life, Amber worked in London for a media agency and then an oil company, the latter of which took her to Canada for four years.
+Amber joined Transition Network in April 2011 as PA to Rob Hopkins.
+In a previous life, Amber worked in London for a media agency and then an oil company, the latter of which took her to Calgary for four years.

-Upon her return to the UK in autumn 2009 with her adopted Canadian hound in tow, she decided to relocate to Totnes to be close to her family.
-After over a year working for Dartington Hall Trust whilst also being involved in her local Transition Streets initiative, her goal was to find fulfilling local employment with a zero carbon commute.
+Upon her return to the UK in 2009 with her large adopted Canadian hound in tow, she decided to relocate to Totnes to be close to her family.
+Whilst working for Dartington Hall Trust and also being involved in her local Transition Streets initiative, her goal was to find fulfilling local employment with a zero carbon commute.
 She hit the jackpot with this role and is very much enjoying being part of the Transition Network team!

-Amber loves exploring the moors and green lanes of South Hams both on foot and on horseback, tending to her tiny container filled courtyard and rummaging in tips, skips, car boots and salvage yards for innovative ways to update her High Street home.
+Amber loves exploring the moors and green lanes of South Hams both on foot and on horseback, tending to her tiny garden and rummaging in tips, skips, car boots and salvage yards for innovative ways to update her home.